Over-The-Top Stuffed Mushrooms

 Bake until the mushrooms are dark and the stuffing is golden, about 35-40 minutes.
 Serve warm or at room temperature.

 NOTE: Portuguese Pimenta moida is the best hot sauce to use in this dish.
 It is used in this dish not as a "hot" ingredient but as to provide a unique flavor in the background.
 It can be found in Portuguese markets or in a well stocked supermarkets.
 It can also be ordered online.
 If ordered online Goncalves brand is a good brand to use and can be purchased inexpensively within this link: amaralsmarketdotnet.
 This sauce isn't hot with a sharp bite like a tabasco and therefore tabasco shouldn't be used as a substitute.
-Franks Hot sauce, Louisiana Wing Sauce, or Sriracha can be used as a substitute, but note that it isn't an exact equivalent as all these have different levels of hot so only use as much as you prefer.
+Louisiana style hot sauce, Louisiana Wing Sauce, or Sriracha can be used as a substitute, but note that it isn't an exact equivalent as all these have different levels of hot so only use as much as you prefer.

 NOTE: The stuffing can be made up to 2 days ahead of time.
 The mushrooms can be assembled, placed in a baking dish, covered and refrigerated for up to 1 day before baking.